SMS-NED16/FCS-CEP-PMDC-Motor-Control/README.md

 - Implemented a simple, armature resistance-based speed controller with a potentiometer and op-amp.
 - Used Simulinks PID tuning functionality to derive optimal values of PID controller coefficients for both systems.
 - Compared and contrasted motor response with and without gears.
+- Developed a simple op-amp and potentiometer based speed control circuit for the PMDC motor that varied armature resistance.